 - Construct fault trees that model system reliability

 - Understand ‘logic gates’ and how they are included in a fault tree

 - Understand basic system reliability configurations that include parallel, series, ‘k out of n’ configurations

-- Integrate fault trees with other modelling methodologies including Reliability Block Diagrams (RBDs), success trees, Event Trees (ETs) and other fault tree
+- Integrate fault trees with other modeling methodologies including Reliability Block Diagrams (RBDs), success trees, Event Trees (ETs) and other fault trees

 - Analyze system reliability using a fault tree system reliability model and component reliability performance characteristics

 - Model basic dependent failure scenarios including Common Cause Failure

 - Understand the different redundancy configurations represented by fault tree ‘AND’ gates that include load sharing and switching systems